 VM interface testing.
-For VM development purposes, having a simplest GC helps to understand the absolute minimum required from VM-GC interface to have a functional allocator.
-This serves as the proof that VM-GC interface is sane, which is important in lieu of JDK-8163329 ("GC interface").
+For VM development purposes, having a simple GC helps to understand the absolute minimum required from the VM-GC interface to have a functional allocator.
+For no-op GC, the interface should not have anything implemented, and good interface means Epsilon's BarrierSet would just use no-op barrier implementations from the default implementation.
+This serves as proof that the VM-GC interface is sane, which is important in lieu of JEP 304 ("Garbage Collector Interface").

-Last-drop performance improvements.
-For ultra-performance-sensitive applications, where developers are conscious about memory allocations, and know the application memory footprint exactly, or even arrive to (almost) completely garbage-free applications.
-In those applications, GC cycle may be considered an implementation bug that wastes cycles for no good reason.
-Extremely short lived jobs are one example of this.
+Last-drop latency improvements.
+For ultra-latency-sensitive applications, where developers are conscious about memory allocations and know the application memory footprint exactly, or even have (almost) completely garbage-free applications, accepting the GC cycle might be a design issue.
 There are also cases when restarting the JVM -- letting load balancers figure out failover -- is sometimes a better recovery strategy than accepting a GC cycle.
-Even for non-allocating workloads, the choice of GC means choosing the set of GC barriers that the workload has to use, even if no GC cycle actually happens.
-Most OpenJDK GCs are generational, and they emit at least one reference write barrier.
-Avoiding this barrier brings the last bit of performance improvement.
+In those applications, long GC cycle may be considered the wrong thing to do, because that prolongs the detection of the failure, and ultimately delays recovery.

 Epsilon GC looks and feels like any other OpenJDK GC, enabled with

-- Throw OutOfMemoryError with a descriptive message.
+OutOfMemoryErrorwith a descriptive message.